decentldotland/ar.page/components_new/user/hackathon/README.md

 How can we slice and transform a user's on-chain data and display it in a way that they'll want to show off?

-The specifics are open-ended, but **here are some ideas** we think would be awesome for the Arweave ecosystem and beyond:
+The specifics are open-ended, but **here are some ideas** we think would be awesome for the Arweave ecosystem and beyond.

+### Ideas to build

 - Add badges to show DAO and PSC membership
 - Add ERC-721 NFTs to the Collectibles tab -- this data is already present in the Ark API